 “The letters have minimal customization,” says Bruno, whose signature appears on each one.
 “We have one for adults and another for children, both available in English or Spanish, but other than that, all of the letters are the same.”
 Eventually, though, the team discovered that the letters alone were not enough.

 After developing the Failsafe model, Bruno called several emergency physicians, PCPs, and other stakeholders to pitch the program.
-William M. Bird, MD, vice chair for clinical care in Hershey’s Department of Family and Community Medicine, says he was relieved to learn about the program.
+William M. Bird, DO, vice chair for clinical care in Hershey’s Department of Family and Community Medicine, says he was relieved to learn about the program.
 “Most primary care docs are concerned about a small irregularity getting overlooked and then having it come back to hurt the patient months or years later, when it could have been addressed earlier,” Bird says.
 “We agreed with the radiologists that this was an important quality issue.”

 Glenn K. Geeting, MD, medical director for hospital quality and vice chair for quality in emergency medicine, also saw the program’s benefits.
 “As emergency physicians, sometimes we receive the final radiology report after the patient leaves the ED, and we aren’t sure what to do with the incidental findings,” Geeting says.
 “The findings may not be significant enough to call the patient back, but at the same time, we worry they could be a potential risk to the patient down the line.
 This program solves that issue and gives us peace of mind.”